-A digital identity, for the purpose of this document, is defined as a unique identifier together with relevant attributes required to enable a digital transaction to generate value.
-Depending on the complexity of the environment in which a digital identity is used, its lifecycle can be significantly more complicated than a simple create, read, update, and delete (CRUD) lifecycle.
+A digital identity, for the purpose of this document, is defined as the combination of a unique identifier together with relevant attributes that uniquely identifies an entity.
+Depending on the complexity of the environment in which a digital identity is used, its lifecycle-from its inception to its closure-can be significantly more complicated than a simple create, read, update, and delete (CRUD) lifecycle.

 Depending on the type of identity (human such as Workforce or Customer, and non-human types such as System or Device), the lifecycle phases will differ.
-Enterprise IAM has typically been a well-established set of processes that provide the processes and governance capabilities to ensure only the correct people (accounts) have access to only the required applications (resources).
+Enterprise IAM has typically been a well-established set of processes that provide the processes and governance capabilities to ensure only the correct people (via their accounts) have access to only the required applications (resources).
 Customer IAM has an entirely different set of requirements that represent value to a business due to the nature of its defining interactions with a customer.
 Poor or inefficient interactions with customers can have severe negative effects on a business.
 For these reasons, the different identity types will require separate systems and processes supporting them: